 A repeat customer will spend about 67% more than a new customer.

 So to recap.
-It’s easier to sell to them.
-They buy more.
-They save you money.
+It’s easier to take them through the customer journey again.
+And when they buy more, they save you money.
 You can nearly double your profits.

 How to Target Existing Customers through Facebook Ads